 Rationale: Students receive verbal feedback every lesson, which culminates in the end of module assessment.
-By giving verbal feedback during lessons, we are able to selectively talk about particular skills and the skill development over the course of the lesson and module.
+By giving verbal feedback during lessons, we can selectively talk about core skills and their development over the course of the lesson and module.
 Verbal feedback also allows us to customise the feedback per student, acknowledging their efforts and where they might improve.
+End of module assessments allow for students to gain a greater understanding of the core skills required across different activities and what they need to use.
+Theory assessments are aiming to build up student's core knowledge and prepare them for academic PE courses.